svalade/cv4gs/docs/index.md

 ## Course information
 This class is a general introduction to computer vision methods relevant in geoscience.
 It teaches classical computer vision methods and machine learning based techniques.
-It was taught at UNAM in 2021.
+It was first taught at UNAM in 2021 (material below).
+An updated version of the course is currently taught at UNAM (2024), and will soon be available here.

 You can open all notebooks in binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/svalade/cv4gs/HEAD).